 Can I treat my child’s strain or sprain at home?

-Mild strains and sprains can be treated at home initially.
-Use the RICE treatment approach — rest, ice, compression and elevation — for the first 48 hours:
+Yes, mild strains and sprains can be treated at home initially.
+Use the RICE treatment approach for the first 48 hours:

-- Ice: Ice the injured area four to eight times per day, 20 minutes at a time
+- Ice: Ice the injured area four to eight times per day for 20 minutes at a time

 - Compression: Wrap the injured area with a compression bandage